-PHASES OF VAULT TWO TYPES OF VAULTS PHASES OF VAULT Run-up Hurdle Step Take-off Pre-flight Strike (Thrust) Post-flight Landing TWO TYPES OF VAULTS Category A Horizontal/Linear vaults in which the heels do not rise after the strike (thrust) phase beyond the horizontal plane Straddle, Squat, Thief, Flank, Horizontal astride vault Category B Rotational vaults in which the heels continue to rise beyond the horizontal plane after the strike (thrust) phase and pass over the head to the floor Handspring, Headspring, Cartwheel/half twist, one and a half somersault.
+PHASES OF VAULT TWO TYPES OF VAULTS Run-up Category A Hurdle Step Horizontal/Linear vaults in which the heels do not Take-off rise after the strike (thrust) phase beyond the Pre-flight horizontal plane Strike (Thrust) Straddle, Squat, Thief, Flank, Horizontal astride vault Post-flight Category B Landing Rotational vaults in which the heels continue to rise Zunamg beyond the horizontal plane after the strike (thrust) phase and pass over the head to the floor Handspring, Headspring, Cartwheel/half twist, one and a half somersault.

-Level Description: The candidate will be able to demonstrate Marks per vault 5 A limited ability to perform two vaults from category A with 0 - 3 insufficient poise and co-ordination in the various phases of the vault.
-4 A basic ability to perform two vaults from category A with considerable 4-6 poise and co-ordination in the various phases of the vault.
-3 An ability to perform two vaults, one from each category, with a good 7-9 measure of speed, balance, and control over the apparatus and on landing.
-2 An ability to perform two vaults from category B with a good measure 10-12 of speed, balance and control over the apparatus and on landing 1 An ability to perform two vaults from category B with very good poise 13-15 and co-ordination throughout.
+Level Description: The candidate will be able to demonstrate Marks per vault 5 A limited ability to perform two vaults from category A with insufficient poise and co-ordination in the various phases of the vault.
+0 - 3 4 A basic ability to perform two vaults from category A with considerable poise and co-ordination in the various phases of the vault.
+4-6 3 An ability to perform two vaults, one from each category, with a good measure of speed, balance, and control over the apparatus and on landing.
+7-9 2 An ability to perform two vaults from category B with a good measure of speed, balance and control over the apparatus and on landing 10-12 1 An ability to perform two vaults from category B with very good poise and co-ordination throughout.
+13-15